My Food Story & Salmon with Masala Onions

 - Coat the salmon fillets in the marinade mixture and press down the onions.

-Leave aside for 30 mins while you get the rice ready or yell at the kids to do their homework.
+- Leave aside for 30 mins while you get other items ready or yell at the kids to do their homework.

 - Heat a pan with a tbsp of oil.
 Turn it to medium.

-Pan-fry the fillets with the marinade and onions for 5-6 mins on either side.
+- Pan-fry the fillets with the marinade and onions for 5-6 mins on either side.

 - Make sure the onions are cooking as well.

 - Serve with rice, quinoa or a salad.
 Enjoy